 People who grow up in church hear all about grace but often know very little of it.
 It is God’s grace that reveals Jesus and connects a PK to Him.
 It’s grace that overcomes and redeems the failures of family and church.
 It is God’s grace flowing through the church to the PK and through the PK to the church that enables the relationship to flourish.
 Grace is the thread that ties each of these needs together and the means by which God can grant them.
 Pray for the miraculous grace that covers a multitude of sins, restores the fallen and the bruised, and ties God’s people together.

 This article was originally published for Ligonier Ministries.

-For more on serving pastors’ kids well and the challenges they face check out my book The Pastor’s Kid: Finding Your Own Faith and Identity.
-If this blog is all the reading you can handle you can get the audio book with I read instead.
-I’m no Morgan Freeman, but it’s not too bad.
+For more on serving pastors’ kids well and the challenges they face check out my book The Pastor’s Kid: What’s It’s Like and How to Help.